 - night terrors,

 - lack of focus.

-Doctors diagnosed me with Post Traumatic Stress Disorder.
-I got help and I tried hard everyday to make myself better.
-But at times, the PTSD wins.
+Doctors diagnosed me with posttraumatic stress disorder (PTSD).
+I got help and I tried hard every day to make myself better.
+But at times, PTSD wins.
 I had to leave financial security behind when I left the career I’d worked hard to build.
 They told me, “We don’t know what type of work you’ll ever be able to do.”

 I felt defeated.
 I railed against my ex in my mind and cursed him for doing this to me!

 I never gave up.
 I kept picking myself up off the floor.
 I found what my calling is; to help other women who have been where I have been.
 I’m feeling confident in my work knowing that doctors’ comments are not going to keep me down.
 I will have a career again, just different from before.
 Change is good though because I am not who I was before either.